Padam87/ModuleBundle/README.md

 OR

-You can create yout own bundle as a child of this one.
+You can create your own bundle as a child of this one.

-Check Padam87ModuleBundle:Admin:index.html.twig for an example

-## Dependencies

-None.